-Sometimes you may run out of something and haven’t got round to replacing yet, or that emergency birthday cake you made in a rush for your neighbors’ toddler took the last of your flour!
+Perhaps you ran out of vanilla essence and haven’t got around to replacing yet, or that emergency birthday cake you made in a rush last week took a hard hit on your flour supplies?
+Maybe you’re a repeat offender and regularly play it fast and loose with the recipe ingredients.

 What if the only flour you had available was bread flour – can I use bread flour for cake?